-Throughout the observations data was gathered and recoded using field notes, i.e. brief notes describing the students' interaction with the machinery and identifying important interactions between the students and the lecturer, these notes were then written up in more detail after leaving the practical labs.
+Throughout the observations data was gathered and recoded using field notes, i.e. brief notes describing the students' interaction with the machinery and identifying important interactions between the students and the lecturer.
+Emerson et al. (1995) recommend noting initial impressions, sensory details, key events, important incidents, facial expressions and gestures.
+These notes were then written up in more detail after leaving the practical labs.
 Early data analysis was performed simultaneously with data collection.

 After completing the first two rounds of observations the data was probed further within the questionnaire.
-The questionnaire consisted of 16 questions, 14 produced quantitative data pertaining to students' age, educational background, computer usage and accessibility, wood machining proficiency, and usability of the VLE and RLOs, and this information was analysed in a spread sheet using descriptive statistical methods (means, averages, and percentages).
+The questionnaire consisted of 16 questions, 14 produced quantitative data pertaining to student's age, educational background, computer usage and accessibility, wood machining proficiency, and usability of the VLE and RLOs, and this information was analysed in a spread sheet using descriptive statistical methods (means, averages, and percentages).
 The remaining two open-ended questions produced narrative data that was analysed prior to conducting the interviews, and any interesting comments were probed further within the interviews.
 The interviews were voice recorded and then transcribed verbatim for Thematic Content Analysis.